Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/SetMaxExtent/README.md

 # Set max extent

+Set a max extent on the map.

+![](screenshot.png)

+## Use case

 Limit the view of a map to a particular area by setting a max extent to constrain the user's ability to pan or zoom away.

-![](screenshot.png)

 ## How to use the sample